Cancer patients, children, and people with HIV amongst those to benefit from PHARMAC decisions

 People with heart conditions will also benefit from the funding announcements, with ivabradine being funded for adults, and sildenafil injection being funded for infants and children in intensive care.

 Earlier access to antiretroviral treatments for HIV will make a big difference to patients’ lives and is a step towards reducing HIV transmissions in New Zealand.
-PHARMAC currently funds 21 antiretroviral treatments that over 2,500 people currently access.
+PHARMAC currently funds 21 antiretrovirals for around 3,000 people and this change widens access so that an additional 135-160 people each year will be started on treatment earlier.
+Over time this means the majority of people receiving HIV treatment will have started therapy at an earlier stage of their disease.

 “Widening access to antiretroviral treatments for HIV mean that people will be able to access these medicines earlier and receive the benefits they offer without having to wait until their illness has reached a certain stage,” says Ms Fitt.